 Log into your unit's site

-The easiest way to log into your unit's site is to append "/user" to the url.
+Another way to log into your unit's site is to append "/user" to the url.

 This will take you to the CAS login screen.

-This will take you to your user profile.
+Once you log in, this will take you to your user profile.

 Via a login page